jckuri/pneumonia_detector/FDA_Submission.md

 <p align='center'><img src='EDA_images/comorbidities_pneumonia.png' width='50%'/></p>

+This device will also fail with patients with medical implants in the chest area like metal bones, screws, machines, and so on.
+Because those medical implants will appear very bright in the X-ray, confusing the device.

 Moreover, the device only works with chest X-rays with the DICOM format.
 If you use other file format, the software won't be able to read the file.
 If you take other type of X-ray, other body part different than the chest, or other type of medical image, the software will produce erroneous results.

 **Clinical Impact of Performance:**

 How false positives might affect a patient?<br/>
 False positives might alarm doctors in vain.
 They will lose some time confirming that patients really have pneumonia.
+Doctors will experience fatigue more often and will commit more mistakes, which negatively affects patients.
+If doctors also believe that a false positive is a positive case of pneumonia, patients will be alarmed in vain.
+Patients will spend more time and more money doing unnecessary additional exams in order to further investigate their cases.
+Some patients will even take unnecessary medication.

 How false negatives might affect a patient?<br/>
 False negatives could cloud doctors' judgement.
-They could skip a real case of pneumonia.
+They could skip a real case of pneumonia, which could be fatal for patients who really have pneumonia.

 ### 2. Algorithm Design and Function